-Take a family vacation to Montana and introduce your kids to the beauty of the outdoors with epic mountain scenery and unforgettable activities that come with the geography.
+Take a family vacation to Montana and introduce your kids to the beauty of the outdoors with epic mountain scenery and unforgettable activities.

 Whether you’re planning a Montana family road trip or you’re planning to stick around one area, we’ve compiled some of the best places that you’ll want to visit if you’re considering a family trip to the state of Montana.

 Keep reading to discover some of the best Montana family vacations.
 We picked these destinations because we’ve traveled there with kids and had a blast!

 Missoula, Montana: Carousels, River Waves, and the “M” Hike

 Missoula, Montana is a cool city with a close-knot community feel in western Montana.
 The Clark Fork River flows right through town, providing outdoor entertainment in the summer months, while the Montana Snowbowl Resort is a great alpine ski area just 12 miles north of Missoula.

 But for families visiting Missoula it’s all about Caras Park.
 This is where you’ll find the incredible Carousel for Missoula, which is right by Dragon Hollow Playground (my kids LOVE this playground).

 Walk up the riverside trail behind the carousel a short distance and you’ll come to a grassy area, where you can watch Brennan’s Wave in the summer.
 Brennan’s Wave is a manmade wave in the Clark Fork river that pretty much plays as a simulated wave machine.
 You can watch people actually surf and kayak right in the river, without going downstream!
 It’s pretty cool and kids get a big kick out of it.

 The Mount Sentinel M Trail is a fun hiking trail that will take you up “Mount Woody,” just east of the University of Montana – my siblings and I did it when we were kids and I still remember how cool it felt to get up to the giant “M”!